Activity Data Examples

 .

-This query is centered around monitoring the use of Workflow components.
+This query is centered around monitoring the use of .
 It returns a list of the components that were used by each user and workflow execution over time.
 You could later aggregate this data to find out what components are used most frequently, or which users are using a specific component.